kwalczak80/Clonmel-Hiking-Club/README.md

 # **Bugs**
 ### **Solved Bugs**
 <ul>
-<li>When project was deployed to Github I noticed that images in gallery section were not displayed correctly.
-To fix the issue I went to GitPod application and I right clicked on each picture to obtain a copy of relative path.
+<li>When the project was deployed to Github I noticed that images in the gallery section were not displayed correctly.
+To fix the issue I went to the GitPod application and I right-clicked on each picture to obtain a copy of the relative path.
 Once the code was updated and pushed to Github this problem was no longer an issue.</li>
-<li>During the design process I noticed that some elements in the footer section were not correctly positioned on the page.
+<li>During the design process, I noticed that some elements in the footer section were not correctly positioned on the page.
 This was related to divs overflow.
-To quickly locate the problem I used Unicorn Revealer in order to make relavant corrections in the code.</li>
+To quickly locate the problem I used Unicorn Revealer to make relevant corrections in the code.</li>
 </ul>
 <hr>